StephenFordham/BacGenomePipeline/README.md

 ### General Description

-<br>Complete bacterial genome assembly pipeline.
+Complete bacterial genome assembly pipeline.
 Assembled and annotated bacterial genomes can be <br>
 created with only raw reads as input!
 BacGenomePipeline can accept either fastq or gzipped fastq files. <br>
 Relax and grab a coffee while BacGenomePipeline does the genomic heavy lifting.<br>